Cookie Consent by Free Privacy Policy Generator website

 What is this monitor?

-• a media literacy toolkit in eight EU languages for teaching media ownership and control in schools to students aged 16-18
+Media literacy toolkits in several EU languages for teaching media ownership and control to students aged 16-18.

 Our methodology

 We collect and organise data available in public sources of each country.
-In each participant country, we consider information about direct and ultimate ownership of news media, cross-market operation, editorial responsibility, funding and revenues, role of algorithmic filtering, legal framework, role of National Regulatory Authorities (NRAs), among others.
+We consider information about direct and indirect ownership of news media, cross-market operation, editorial responsibility, funding and revenues, role of algorithmic filtering, legal framework, role of National Regulatory Authorities (NRAs), among others.

 Who we are